 “It is impossible to target something that happens at random, so cellular therapy or treatment wasn’t an option until our study suggested the cells were not random at all but had a purpose,” said Sant’Angelo who collaborated on the study with first author and doctoral candidate Agata Krzyanowska and other medical colleagues.

-The researchers found that this dedicated T cell, which are part of the immune system and help the body fight disease, specifically helps prevent inflammation in the intestine, which is often caused by what we eat, Sant’Angelo said.
+The researchers found that these dedicated T cells, which are part of the immune system and help the body fight disease, specifically help prevent inflammation in the intestine, which is often caused by what we eat, Sant’Angelo said.

 This discovery has important potential clinical implications for identifying those at risk for developing IBD, he said.